GAMS-dev/miro/README.md

 # MIRO

-GAMS MIRO is a graphical user interface (GUI) for your GAMS models that runs in your browser.
+GAMS MIRO is a graphical user interface (GUI) for your GAMS models that runs in your browser based on the [R/shiny package](https://github.com/rstudio/shiny).

 You can find the documentation with examples [here](http://gams.com/miro).